gbLw1/microservices/K8S/README.md

 ```

 ### Setting up the SQL Server for the Platform service

-Now we can set up the SQL Server for the Platform service.

 You can check the file [mssql-plat-depl.yaml](./mssql-plat-depl.yaml) to see the SQL Server configuration such as: